pol-is/polis-documentation/data/Export.md

 ### Long running exports

 For larger scale conversations, exports may take a long time to compute (particularly when Export Time is specified, as this requires a recompute of the conversation state).
-When the export takes longer than [@mike: how many seconds?], we will notify you that the export is processing but can not be returned immediately.
+When the export takes longer than several seconds, we will notify you that the export is processing but can not be returned immediately.
 In this case, an email will be sent to the email address we have on file.